Icemap/Titer/README.md

   <img src="https://lab-static.pingcap.com/images/2025/11/28/100f9a0a9eb9c3b31a1d891e351bd964852ee9a7.jpg" alt="titer icon" width="200" />
 </div>

 Command line utility to test LLM responses for keyword frequency and citation domain matches.
-Engines are pluggable; an OpenAI GPT-4.1 implementation ships with web search enabled by default.
+Engines are pluggable; OpenAI and Gemini implementations ship with web search enabled by default.

 Why "Titer"?
 In chemistry, a titer quantifies concentration via titration.
 This project "titrates" LLM outputs by repeatedly measuring how often specific keywords or citation domains appear, providing a concentration-like readout across prompts and engines.